 AFC ANNOUNCES 2022 NATURE PHOTOGRAPHY CONTEST

-Until Sept.
+From May 1 until Sept.
 1, the Arroyo & Foothills Conservancy is accepting entries of the best local photos, featuring natural surroundings and wild neighbors.

 Entries may be submitted in any of the following categories: birds, landscapes & plants, mammals and other wildlife, people in nature.
 A category for young photographers is available for submissions in any of the above five subject matter categories submitted by photographers aged 13-17.